KOVU

 Lisa Murtagh

 In mid-February of 2020, a wolf dog owner in Rifle, Colorado called W.O.L.F.’s Rescue Coordinator.
 The woman had a young wolf dog, and she needed help.
-The owner described Kovu as a yearling wolf dog whom her daughter purchased from a midwestern breeder.
+The owner described Kovu as a yearling wolf dog that her daughter purchased from a midwestern breeder.

-Kovu was twelve weeks old when he came home to Colorado, and he had not been properly socialized by the breeder.
+Kovu was approximately a year old when he came to W.O.L.F.
+He had not been properly socialized by the breeder.
 He was always very shy with humans, and as he matured, he did not want to be touched or handled.
-His family was unable to get him into a car to take him to a veterinarian for neutering and additional shots.
-The mother was the only one in the family who could work with Kovu at all.
+His family was unable to get him into a car to take him to a veterinarian for neutering, routine exams, and vaccinations.
+The mother was the only one in the family who could work with Kovu.
 He constantly paced in his enclosure and was extremely anxious whenever any humans approached.
-Kovu only took solace from the other family dogs.
-He enjoyed being with them and felt at ease when he could play.
-As time went on, he became increasingly more frightened, and he could not tolerate any human attention or contact.
-The owner’s vet recommended medicating Kovu with an anti-anxiety medication, but it had no effect on him.

 The owner was desperate and called W.O.L.F. to see if staff could provide any advice or would be willing to rescue Kovu.
-She loved Kovu and did not want to rehome him, but she knew that if he never grew comfortable around people, she could not give him the life he deserved.
-She was afraid that as he matured, he would try to escape his enclosure and would never return.
+She loved Kovu and wanted the best life for him.
+She was afraid that as he matured, he would escape his enclosure and never return.
 Her worst fears were that he would be hit by a car or shot.
 After several phone conversations with the W.O.L.F.’s rescue team, the owner realized that her only option was to try to find sanctuary placement for Kovu.

-Wonderfully, Kovu received a clean bill of health and was able to go straight into the habitat with Cree.
-Kovu was released into the lower area of the habitat to allow for the two to be able to meet each other safely through a fence.
-While there were a few brief passes along the fence by Cree, both of them were too nervous with their human audience to do much interaction.
-Staff backed off to allow them some space.
-Once it was determined that a conflict between the two was unlikely, the gate separating them was opened and Kovu was allowed to explore his new home for the first time.
+Kovu was able to go straight into the habitat with Cree.
+He was released into the lower area of the habitat to allow for the two to be able to meet each other safely through a fence.
+Once it was determined that the two were compatible, the gate separating them was opened, and Kovu was allowed to explore his new home with Cree for the first time.